 Prior to installing this vapor barrier, care should be taken to eliminate other sources of water entry into your crawl space.
 In our crawl space, we first sealed old foundation vents and installed a drainage tile and sump pump system.

-For additional information see my article detailing Sump Pump Installation.
+For additional information on eliminating sources of water in your crawl space, please see my article detailing Sump Pump Installation.

 The Addition of an Active Membrane Depressurization System in Your Crawl Space

 Adding an active depressurization system to your encapsulation project can significantly improve the performance of the system – especially for the removal of moisture and soil gas.